Community Education & Training

 - Problem Gambling: supporting Greek seniors groups to understand impacts of gambling on community and to assist groups to plan alternative social and recreational activities for their members

-PRONIA also delivers community education through a weekly 3XY radio program which focuses on the many health and welfare issues that impact the Greek community.
-The different service areas promote their programs and upcoming activities as well as providing information on health, aged care and disability, family and children’s matters and broader social issues.
+PRONIA also delivers community education that targets isolated elderly members of the Greek Community through a weekly 3XY radio program which focuses on the many health and welfare issues that impact the Greek community.
+The different service areas promote their programs and upcoming activities as well as providing information on health, aged care and disability, family and children’s matters and broader social issues faced by the elderly.